Chandu2306/Restaurent-page/README.md

-Basic structure of a restaurent main page
+Basic structure of a restaurent main page.
 Technologies used are html and css.